 Probably his greatest modern forerunner in articulating these themes was the novelist Philip K Dick, working through the genre of science fiction.
 The screenplay for Blade Runner, based on Dick’s Do Androids Dream of Electric Sheep? was in production at the precise time that Baudrillard published the work for which he is most admired.
 The freelance killer Rick Deckard, hired to track down and terminate a group of rogue replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realizes that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in archetypal and dramatic form the precession of simulacra, the coming change in the human condition.

-Dick’s slow-burning influence, as much as Baudrillard’s, is probably behind the extraordinary proliferation of a novel story type over the past forty years, in which the main character is somehow awoken from an artificial reality: a specific variation on the archetype of awakening, healing, rebirth from Plato’s Cave onwards.
+Dick’s slow-burning influence, as much as Baudrillard’s, is probably behind the extraordinary proliferation of a particular story type over the past forty years, in which the main character is somehow awoken from an artificial reality: a specific variation on the archetype of awakening and rebirth from Plato’s Cave onwards.
 In The Matrix (1999) Baudrillard is name-checked onscreen, when Neo hides cash and computer files inside a copy of Simulacra and Simulation.
 The philosopher distanced himself from the Wachowski brothers’ splendid metaphor, saying that the film-makers had misread his work.
 The moral of this: agree with a philosopher and he will disagree right back.

-Actually, Baudrillard has more in common with these producers of imaginative fiction than he pretends.
+Perhaps Baudrillard has more in common with these producers of imaginative fiction than he knows.
 His work is more rhetorical than epistemological, and what he presents not so much an argument as a vision.
-I see him more as a poet masquerading as a philosopher – a description which might apply also to McLuhan in some respects.
+I see him as a poet masquerading as a philosopher – a description which might apply also to McLuhan in some respects.
 His work is ‘probe, not package’; and his writing is dense, hyperbolic and paradoxical, making a secure reading problematic.
 It’s as if he crafted his work to resist synopsis: perhaps paraphrase is to Baudrillard what photography is to certain tribespeople – he instinctively fears the simulacrum, as they do.

 The Simulacra (1967) is a novel by Philip K Dick set half-way through the 21st century.
 The political setting in the novel projects ad absurdum the Straussian model of puppet politicians masking the actual source of power (Dick’s vision of humanity is fundamentally absurdist – a note which rarely survives into cinematic adaptations).
 In Dick’s story, US presidents are simulacra, while political power is vested in a permanent First Lady, Nicole Thibodeaux, who died forty years ago but has been played ever since by a series of actresses.
 In Dick as in Baudrillard, the true center of power is impossible to locate, as fewer and fewer individuals or even phenomena can be identified as anything other than simulacra.
-Indeed, the masking of its true power centers would undoubtedly be the purpose of such a system.
+The masking of its true power centers would be the purpose of such a system.

 I was getting flashbacks to Dick’s novel during the 2016 US presidential campaign, when it became apparent that Hillary Clinton was seriously ill, and that on a number of occasions her role had been played by doubles.
 I imagined her getting into office and being replaced by an actress, or a series of actresses; perhaps, like Thibodeaux, she would live forever.